fabrico81/AirFluxWebApp/README.md

 ## Introduction

 This web application has been developed with **Spring Boot**, uses Spring-Data-JPA, Spring MVC and a memory-based database.
+There is a small client in ReactJS to see the results of the requests.

 ## Body